-Our board of directors has affirmatively determined that Mr. Ganeles and Ms. Madoff are independent directors under the rules of Nasdaq, and are independent directors as such term is defined in Rule 10A-3(b)(1) under the Exchange Act.
+Our board of directors has affirmatively determined that are independent directors under the rules of the and are independent directors as such term is defined in Rule 10A-3(b)(1) under the Exchange Act.

 After completion of this offering, the Refinitiv Owners, who will be parties to the Stockholders Agreement, will hold Class B common stock and Class D common stock collectively representing a majority of the combined voting power of our total outstanding common stock.
-As a result, we will be a "controlled company" within the meaning of the corporate governance standards of Nasdaq.
+As a result, we will be a "controlled company" within the meaning of the corporate governance standards of .
 Under these rules, a "controlled company" may elect not to comply with certain corporate governance requirements, including:

-- the requirement that a majority of our board of directors consist of independent directors; - the requirement that director nominations be made, or recommended to the full board of directors, by its independent directors or by a nominations committee that is composed entirely of independent directors; and - the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.
+- the requirement that a majority of our board of directors consist of independent directors; - the requirement that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; - the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the requirement for an annual performance evaluation of the nominating and corporate governance committee and compensation committee.

 Following this offering, we intend to utilize certain of these exemptions.
-As a result, we will not have a majority of independent directors and our nominating and corporate governance committee and compensation committee will not consist entirely of independent directors.
+As a result, we will not have a majority of independent directors, our nominating and corporate governance committee and compensation committee will not consist entirely of independent directors and such committees will not be subject to annual performance evaluations.
 Accordingly, you will not have the same protections afforded to stockholders of companies that are subject to all of the applicable stock exchange rules.
-See "Risk Factors - Risks Relating to This Offering and Ownership of Our Class A Common Stock - We are a "controlled company" within the meaning of the corporate governance standards of Nasdaq and, as a result, will qualify for, and may rely on, exemptions from certain corporate governance requirements."
+See "Risk Factors - Risks Relating to This Offering and Ownership of Our Class A Common Stock - We are a "controlled company" within the meaning of the corporate governance standards of and, as a result, will qualify for, and may rely on, exemptions from certain corporate governance requirements."